Bets on Heinz raise suspicion in U.S. options market

 Trade Alert's Schwartz said more than 2,000 June $65 strike calls traded on Wednesday for a premium of 30 to 40 cents per contract.
 The calls cost a premium of just $92,000 at that strike, he said.
 Heinz shares had closed on Wednesday at $60.48.

-Heinz shares gained nearly 20 percent in Thursday afternoon to close at $72.50, having earlier hit a high of $72.60.
+Heinz shares were up 19.7 percent in Thursday afternoon trading at $72.38, having earlier hit a high of $72.60.
 Meanwhile, the cost of the June $65 strike calls soared to $7.50 per contact - which could result in a $1.5 million paper profit, Schwartz said.

 "It appears that some traders were betting that the shares would trade above $65 for the first time ever in just four months and the next day there is a takeover bid for well over $65," said Ophir Gottlieb, managing director of Livevol.